-Wooden bird that once sold at auction for $100 belonged to a Tudor queen
+Wooden bird that once sold at auction for $100 belonged to Anne Boleyn

 So he put on his detective goggles, eventually coming to the conclusion that its original owner was Anne Boleyn -- the Tudor queen who was beheaded by Henry VIII of England.
 Now, the rare artifact is believed to be worth around £200,000 ($269,900).

 Fitzsimmons, from Devon, in southwest, England, is now planning to gift the 16th century falcon to Hampton Court Palace -- where the wooden bird would have likely adorned Boleyn's private quarters -- on a long-term loan.
 He said he was delighted to make the discovery after matching the bird to a Hampton Court Palace drawing that depicted the same piece.
-An analysis of the bird against the drawing confirmed his hunch
+An analysis of the bird against the drawing confirmed his hunch.

 "It is really quite an incredible find because Anne Boleyn is probably the most famous woman of all time," Fitzsimmons told CNN.
 "And Henry VIII did his utmost best to completely obliterate every trace of her.
 All her emblems were removed from the palace, and nothing survived," he said, adding: "This is really quite spectacular because it is in perfect condition and it has got all its original gilding, all its original paint."